njucckevin/njucckevin.github.io/_pages/about.md

 # ⚽️ Personal Interests

+I am an amateur football player, primarily playing as an attacking midfielder.As a player, I’ve been fortunate to receive the following honors:
+- Member of the Nanjing University official football team
+- 🏆 Champion of the 2022–2023 Nanjing University Caigen Cup, awarded Final MVP
+- 🏆 Champion of the 2018–2019 Nanjing University FA Cup I am also a fan of Arsenal Football Club.

 <div style="display: flex; gap: 10px; justify-content: center; align-items: flex-start; flex-wrap: wrap;">

   <div style="flex: 1; max-width: 20%; aspect-ratio: 2305/3902; overflow: hidden; border-radius: 10px;">